6 Lesser-Known Surprising Benefits of Circumcision

 Pediatricians usually recommend universal newborn circumcision because as the baby grows older, the procedure of circumcision becomes rather complicated.
 There is less risk involved when the parents choose circumcision as early as possible.

-After cleaning the penis with an antiseptic, the doctor injects an anesthetic to the base of the shaft to soothe the pain.
+After cleaning the penis with an antiseptic, the doctor injects an anesthetic into the base of the shaft to soothe the pain.
 Sometimes the doctor may apply this anesthetic in the form of an ointment also for relieving the pain.

-The doctor then attaches a plastic ring or clamp to the penis and clips off the excessive foreskin covering the tip of the penis.
+The doctor then attaches a plastic ring or clamp to the penis and clips the excessive foreskin covering the tip of the penis.

-After successfully clipping off the foreskin, the doctor then wraps the penis in gauze after applying ointment such as petroleum jelly to the penis.
-The ring still stays on even after the operation.
-The ring will automatically fall off after a few hours or even days.
+The ring still stays on even after the operation and will automatically fall off after a few hours or even days.
 The whole procedure of circumcising is completed within 5-10 minutes for the newborn boy.

-Aftercare:
+2.1 Aftercare:

 It will take anywhere from a week to 10 days till the newborn’s circumcised penis heals completely.
 After the procedure, the parents are advised to carefully handle the baby for a few days.

-The tip of the penis may look swollen and red, and sometimes may see a yellow fluid on the head of the penis, which is normal and should go away in a few days.
+The tip of the penis may look swollen and red and sometimes may see a yellow fluid on the head of the penis, which is normal and should go away in a few days.

-Before putting on the diaper and changing the bandage, it is advisable to apply petroleum jelly so that penis does not stick to the diaper.
+Before putting on the diaper and changing the bandage, it is advisable to apply petroleum jelly so that the penis does not stick to the diaper.
 Furthermore, to avoid infection, keep the penis clean with soap and lukewarm water and change their diapers often.

 Though if the red swelling worsens by the day, do not hesitate to consult your doctor.
 Other signs of when you should consult your doctor: